Fircen/BookAPP/README.md

 * [Setup](#setup)

 ## General info
-This project is simple django app witch allow to maintenece library.
+This project is simple django app which allow to maintenece library.
 * User creation with authentication and autorization.
 * Searching by title or author fraze.
 * Adding and editing only for staff.